chsoo92/voting-outcome/README.md

 packages used: math, numpy, pandas, tensorflow, csv.
 Each model's performance is displayed on "Training set accuracy" "and "Test set accuracy."

+Run PCA.m on Matlab or Octave to reconstruct input.csv.

 ### Break down into tests

 First_version: